2 min read

 As the Tao says:

 We are born soft and supple; dead, we are stiff and hard.
 Plants are born tender and pliant; dead, they are brittle and dry.
-Thus, whoever is stiff an inflexible is a disciple of death.
+Thus, whoever is stiff and inflexible is a disciple of death.
 Whoever is soft and yielding, is a disciple of life.
 An army that cannot yield will be defeated.
 A tree that cannot bend will crack in the wind.
 The hard and stiff will be broken.
 The soft and supple will prevail.

 True joy from life’s experiences seems to be only felt by those who remain open and curious in the face of the comic beauty and tragedy of living.